GAP-LAB-CUHK-SZ/TO-Scene/README.md

 ### 3. Build your own dataset:

-We have released the original CAD placement file (json file, describing the position, scale, orientation of the small objects).
+We have released the original CAD placement file (json file, describing the position, scale, and orientation of the small objects).
 You can run your own rendering and reconstruction based on this [original annotation file](./original_annotation), with parameters (e.g. point density) in your control.

 ## Benchmark on TO-Scene

 We have provided the code implementations for running [3D semantic segmentation](./sem_seg) and [3D object detection](./obj_det) on our dataset, with the corresponding instructions.

 Note that TO-Scene dataset contains 60,174 tabletop object instances from 52 common classes.
-For reference, we show the classes of these small tabltop objects below, which can be downloaded [here](./classes.txt) as well.
+For reference, we show the classes of these small tabletop objects below, which can be downloaded [here](./classes.txt) as well.

 **Big furniture**